grafana/grafana/docs/sources/administration/service-accounts/_index.md

 # Service accounts in Grafana

-A service account can be used to run automated or compute workloads.
+You can use service accounts to run automated or compute workloads.

 {{< section >}}